Infinite Mode Quantum Gaussian States: Symmetry group of Gaussian states

+The quantity in the last line is again in the form of a prototypical element in the set of Gaussian symmetries. \end{rmk}

+Combining Theorem \ref{thm:Gaussian-symmetry} with Theorem \ref{thm:struct-quant-gauss}, we have the following important observation. \begin{rmk} The symplectic spectrum (Remark \ref{rmk:symplectic-spectrum}) of the covariance operator is a complete invariant for Gaussian states and two Gaussian states with same symplectic spectrum are conjugate to each other through a Gaussian symmetry. \end{rmk}

 \textbf{Acknowledgements:} We wish to thank Prof. K. R. Parthasarathy for introducing the subject to us during his 2015 lecture series at the Indian Statistical Institute, Bangalore centre.
-We also thank Prof. Martin Lindsay and Prof. K. B. Sinha for the fruitful discussions we had with them.
-Prof. Lindsay explained the theory of quasi-free states to us and provided us with the necessary references.
+John thanks Prof. Martin Lindsay and Prof. K. B. Sinha for discussions on quasifree states and metaplectic representations respectively.
 Bhat thanks J C Bose Fellowship for financial support.
+We sincerely thank the anonymous referee for several constructive suggestions which helped us to improve the paper immensely.